 - Rebuilding a better life

-Although NIDA stands behind behavioral therapy as the best methods for your long-term success in recovery, that organization does not support only one type of therapy.
+Although NIDA stands behind behavioral therapy as the best method for your long-term success in recovery, that organization does not support only one type of therapy.
 Each individual has unique treatment needs.
-So that is why the group of behavioral kinds of therapy are the best overall approach.
-You still need a customized treatment plan, for these methods to help you achieve your sobriety goals.
+So that is why behavioral therapies are the best overall approach when used to administer a customized treatment plan to help you achieve your sobriety goals.

 About Behavioral Therapy